droberson/yararules/README.md

 # yara rules
 Here are some yara rules.
+Use at your own risk.

 The Makefile in this directory will bundle all of these up into a tarball.
 ```